ubccr/hpc-toolset-tutorial/xdmod/README.md

 ```shell
 [root@xdmod /] sudo -u xdmod /srv/xdmod/scripts/shred-ingest-aggregate-all.sh
 ```

-Review dashboard widgets - You may need to restart the Web Server to see the updates

 **NOTE:**  The job efficiency report is based on both core and memory usage but these containers don't gather all the necessary information, which is why they display 100%